See a list of Medical Insurance Biller Programs by Clicking Here!

 Employment Information & Specialization

-For students that earn a college degree in Medical Insurance Specialist and Medical Biller, there are several fields of specialization that one can pursue.
-The jobs can include several clerical and administrative options such as: bookkeeper, administrative assistant, medical record tech, auditing clerk, medical transcription, information clerk, paralegal, receptionist, health information technician, receptionist, medical billing specialist, medical insurance coding.
+For students that earn a college degree in Medical Insurance Biller, there are several fields of specialization that one can pursue.
+The jobs can include several clerical and administrative options such as: bookkeeper, administrative assistant, medical record tech, auditing clerk, medical transcription, information clerk, paralegal, receptionist, health information technician, medical biller, and medical insurance coding.
 To obtain admissions information from exceptional colleges near you, simply visit our college degree page or our online degree search portal.

 The job growth in the greater medical insurance billing domain are well above average.
 In fact, the BLS estimates some 115,000 jobs will be added in this job sector through 2024.
 The forecast growth of medical billers is estimated to swell 15% in the coming decade which is more than twice as fast as the average job during this time.

 The variety of jobs available to medical insurance billers make it challenging to provide an average compensation for all billers across the country.
 The top 10% of medical billing professionals average $64,610 a year while the bottom ten percent average just under twenty-six thousand dollars a year.
 The median annual income average for a medical insurance biller is $42,820 a year based on a recent survey by the BLS.

 You can expect pay to vary by work experience, top duties, geographic location, and organization type.
 Related fields you may be interested in researching further include medical transcription, medical coding, administrative assistant, training specialist, and bookkeeper.